charonn0/RB-liblzma/README.md

 ```

 ### Encoder and Decoder classes
 The other way to use LZMA is through the Encoder and Decoder classes found in the Codecs submodule.
 These classes provide a low-level wrapper to the LZMA API.
 All compression and decompression done using the `LZMAStream` class is ultimately carried out by an instance of an Encoder and Decoder class, respectively.
+You can construct instances directly, or use the [GetCompressor](https://github.com/charonn0/RB-liblzma/wiki/LZMA.GetCompressor) and [GetDecompressor](https://github.com/charonn0/RB-liblzma/wiki/LZMA.GetDecompressor) helper methods.

 ```vbnet
   ' compress